Quick Start

 Out of the box, RESERVOIR generates with:

-- Random rhythm at roughly 2–8 attacks per beat
+- Stochastic rhythm at 2–8 attacks per beat

 - Euclidean perforation at 30%